roytang/blog/content/replies/2013/08/cbi58gl/index.md

 - magicTCG
 ---

-DAE cringe at "life points"? :p\n\nIf you're at 20, almost all damage is as we say locally "malayo sa bituka" (far from the gut), so I'd almost always take the first 5 damage from the 5/3 before chump blocking.
-Remember, it's really only the final point of damage that kills you.\n\n
+DAE cringe at "life points"? :p

+If you're at 20, almost all damage is as we say locally "malayo sa bituka" (far from the gut), so I'd almost always take the first 5 damage from the 5/3 before chump blocking.
+Remember, it's really only the final point of damage that kills you.